janosgyerik/writing-markdown-well/README.md

 documents.
 It's meant to be [simple, easy to write, easy to read, in plain text][philosophy].

-A well-written README file is crucial to making a project attractive to potential contributors.
+A well-written README file can make a project more attractive to potential users and contributors.

 Why this document?
 ------------------